matthewmodestino/container_workshop/docs/01-docker-lab.md

 # Troubleshooting the Docker Labs

+Check `docker logs -f <yourContainerID>` to ensure the ansible plays finish successfully.

-If your Splunk image has errors in the Ansible Play Recap, review the error and the configuration that the container dumps on startup for issues.
+If your Splunk image has errors in the Ansible Play Recap, review the error and the associated splunk-ansible play.
+Also check the rendered configuration that the container dumps on startup for issues.
+Here is a working example:

 ```
 $ docker logs -f 36cb6a7af601